trevorgloe/stickcube_code/README.md

 ## stickcube-Arduino

-Arduino code for the CPCL project Stickcube
+Arduino/python code for the CPCL project Stickcube

+This code has been moved from the original repo upon the project not being associated with CPCL or ETOILES.

 ### Data formatting standards